Meetrics/cloudera-manager-tools/README.md

 # cloudera-manager-tools
-Cloudera Manager CLI tools to easily perform common operations using its API interface.
+Cloudera Manager CLI tools to easily perform common operations using its API.

 # Setup
 ## Requirements